Motivation to study

 Motivation comes and goes.
-This tip sheet offers several effective strategies to increase and maintain your motivation to study.
+Learn how you can increase and maintain your motivation to study.

 Motivation and study

 Motivation feels good, energising, and drives us to get things done.
 But it doesn’t always come naturally, and we all face challenging or slow periods when motivation feels hard to come by.
 During these times, we can find it difficult to attend class, complete assignments, or study for exams.

 Strategies to improve motivation

 Fortunately, there are many effective ways to increase and maintain motivation to achieve what we want to while studying at university.

 Reconnect with your 'why'